 The gold tour is a big challenge.
 Start and finish are in Andermatt as usual.
-During the crossing of Furka, Nufenen, Lukmanier and Oberalppass, you climb almost 5,000 metres of altitude with your bike.
+During the crossing of Furka, Nufenen, Lukmanier and Oberalppass, you climb over 5,000 metres of altitude with your bike.
 After four passes and a final descent from the Oberalppass, an incomparable feeling of happiness awaits you in the finish.

 Start & Finish: